Curriculum Design Statement;

 • Barriers to learning are removed (insofar as is possible) and we provide suitable learning challenges that respond to diverse needs.
 This encompasses a variety of exciting, first-hand experiences to enable children to acquire appropriate skills, knowledge and understanding preparing them for today’s world.

-• We also encourage our pupils to engage in a range of extra-curricular activities, in particular sport, music and art and are proud of our children’s participation in these areas.
+• We also encourage our children to engage in a range of extra-curricular activities, in particular sport, music and art and are proud of our children’s participation in these areas.

-• We aim to prepare our pupils for life in modern British society by fostering in them attitudes and qualities which will enable them to become confident, caring, respectful and responsible citizens.
+• We aim to prepare our children for life in modern British society by fostering in them attitudes and qualities which will enable them to become confident, caring, respectful and responsible citizens.

 • It is through all learning opportunities that each child is challenged, supported and guided in not only being their best but to also give their best.